Skip to content

 The Post-Lunch Alertness Dip

-The Post-Prandial Dip is a natural drop in alertness that occurs between 1–4 PM, influenced by both your circadian rhythm and digestive processes.
-A short nap during this window can significantly boost cognitive performance and mood.
+A natural drop in alertness between 1–4 PM.
+A short nap during this window boosts cognitive performance and mood.

 26%